 As I have aforementioned, the unconscious/subconscious minds are unimaginably complex, but what we are saying here is that there is a possibility of building an AI algorithm that could simulate the process of a subconscious mind.

-But, before we jump into the point, we need to consider few more important points about the complexity of our brain.
+But, before we jump to the point, we need to consider a few more important points about the complexity of our brain.

 It’s really difficult to simulate our subconscious mind